 The yearly parade starts and ends at the oldest Sikh temple in the United States, Stockton Gurdwara Sahib.
 Features music, cultural presentations, food and craft vendors, and martial arts demonstrations.
 April.

 Stockton sits in the middle of the fertile farmland of the Central Valley.
-Nearby Lodi wine country offers numerous wineries and some of the area’s best food and most enjoyable attractions.
-Enjoy pumpkin mazes, farm tours, “you-pick” farms, produce stands and vineyard tours.
+Neighboring Lodi wine country offers numerous wineries and some of the area’s best food and most enjoyable attractions.
+Enjoy pumpkin mazes, farm tours, “you-pick” farms, produce stands, and vineyard tours.
 For more info check out visitstockton.org

 Getting To Stockton